LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 Kibana is a data visualization dashboard for Elasticsearch.
 We'll use it to build a pie containing the different sentiments of the Tweets.

-To visualize the records (and check if everything works), go to your AWS Console, in your new Elasticsearch domain.
+To visualize records (and check if everything works), go to your AWS Console, in your new Elasticsearch domain.

 ![AWS Elasticsearch domain](/articles/real-time-tweets-analysis-aws/3.png)

-- The `Kibana` attribute specify the link to the `Kibana` plugin link (If it returns an error, make sure you deployed your Serverless service with the Elasticsearch domain access policies)
+- The `Kibana` attribute specify the link to the `Kibana` plugin link.
+If the link doesn't work, make sure your Elasticsearch domain has public access.

-When you go here, you should see this screen:
+By clicking this link, you should see this screen:

 ![Kibana Elasticsearch index](/articles/real-time-tweets-analysis-aws/4.png)

-The "index pattern" `tweet*` allows us to retrieve data from Elasticsearch with an index pattern beginning with `tweet` (as described in `serverless.yml`).
+The **index pattern** `tweet*` allows Kibana to retrieve our tweets from Elasticsearch.

-- Complete the index pattern creation with index pattern being `tweet*` and create a new pie in the Visualize part
+- Complete the index pattern creation and create a new pie in the Visualize part with the following configuration:

 ![Kibana pie chart](/articles/real-time-tweets-analysis-aws/5.png)